 The term “depth psychology” was coined at the turn of the twentieth century by Eugen Bleuler, a professor of psychiatry at the University of Zürich and director (1898-1927) of the Burghölzli Asylum in Zürich, where C.G.
 Jung began his career as a psychiatrist.
 It has become used by Freudians and Jungians to indicate those psychologies that orient themselves around the idea of the “unconscious.” (https://www.pacifica.edu/about-pacifica/what-is-depth-psychology/)

-My Ph.D. in clinical psychology is rooted in depth psychology and my studies at Pacifica Graduate Institute in near Santa Barbara, California.
+My Ph.D. in Clinical Psychology granted from Pacifica Graduate Institute is rooted in depth psychology and my studies at Pacifica Graduate Institute.
 Depth psychology encompasses the idea of the “unconscious.”
 This means that some of your thoughts, feelings, wishes, and memories are accessible to awareness while others remain hidden beneath the surface.
-Many times these can show up in symbolic form in your dreams or in doing a sandplay process.
+Many times these can show up in symbolic form in your dreams.

 Depth psychology looks at what lies outside of conscious awareness, what is rejected and unowned, and includes aspects of your personal, collective cultural, and archetypal dimensions.